 Friday – The Event Begins

-This is just a small section of the various displays around the town (see the map at the bottom).
+This is just a small section of the various displays around the town in June this year (see the map at the bottom).
 The pictures are in order, from the paths from Castle Street, around The Priory, and then back on the rear path.
 Apologies to those whose displays are not here: there are so many it was not possible to upload them all.
 They are fantastic, though, and well worth a ‘proper’ look.
 Everyone who passed was impressed, and cameras proliferated!

 Sunday – The Final Day